Pummel Party is available on Steam. Joseph Pugh conducted this review.

 A couple feel random, but most are focused on the ability of each player.
 Just like the board game half of Pummel Party, the mini-games will have you and your friends dying of laughter and ready to murder each other in rage.

-Most importantly, while you may have your favorites, each of them is fun in their own way.
+Most importantly, while you may have your favorites, each of them is fun in its own way.

 Pummel Party is a game best played with humans, but it still would have been nice if the AI was a little less binary.
 There are some mini-games I may as well put the controller down against them, and others I could take a nap and still win.
 There was rarely a middle ground.